FAC9/notes/week5/fs-readFile.md

 Note index.html is now the value of the `file` argument, and the callback function is the value of the `cb` argument.

 When we call `fs.readFile` here, it is important to understand that we have *defined* a function as its second argument but even though we've executed `fs.readFile` the callback hasn't been executed yet.
 It's only defined.
 Callbacks are just functions that will be executed somewhere in the function they're passed into as arguments.
-They're a common pattern in asynchronous programming, but they can be used in synchronous code as well (like `forEach` below.)
+They're a common pattern in asynchronous programming, but they can be used in synchronous code as well.

 So, we've defined parameters for the callback, `err` and `file`, at its point of definition here, but they are currently just placeholder names in the same way that